Rank: Assistant Professor

 - Candidates must be able to communicate effectively and work cooperatively with departmental colleagues and in an ethnically and culturally diverse campus community.

-- Preference will be given to candidates with relevant experience in the software engineering field and teaching experience in automated software engineering, software security, and software architecture.
+- Preference will be given to candidates with relevant research and teaching experience in the software engineering field, especially in automated software engineering, software security, and software architecture.

 - Preference will be given to candidates with active learning practices such as project-based learning or group learning, and student support for diverse population, especially those from groups underrepresented in STEM.

 - Preference will be given to applicants with demonstrated intercultural competence with diverse groups in teaching, research and/or service.

 Anticipated Hiring Salary Range: $8,667 - $9,583 per month

 CSU Classification Salary Range: $5,405 - $11,994 per month

 Click Apply Now to complete the CSUSM Online Employment Application and attach the following documents: